Higher Ed Data Strategy: Frustrations and Aspirations

 How campus leaders can achieve their data goals

-Experts from EAB's Edify team recently surveyed more than 300 campus data leaders, users, and stewards about their hopes for data use on campus—and what’s getting in the way.
-In our analysis, we uncovered a handful of recurring frustrations institutions encountered with their data, as well as several common goals they shared.
+Experts from EAB’s Edify team recently surveyed more than 300 campus data leaders, users, and stewards about their hopes for data use on campus—and what’s getting in the way.
+In our analysis, we uncovered a handful of recurring frustrations schools encountered with their data, as well as several common goals they shared.

-Use the toggle to explore the most common frustrations and aspirations we heard, and click to see more about how these play out on campus.
+Explore the most common frustrations and aspirations we heard, and click to see more about how these play out on campus.

 Frustrations